 - Art & Design

 - Business

 - Computing

 - Design & Engineering

 - Drama

 - English

 - French and German or Mandarin

 - Home Economics

 - Mathematics

 - Music

 - Personal and Social Education (PSE)

 - Physical Education

 - Religious & Moral Education

 - Science

 - Social Subjects (Geography, History, Modern Studies)

 All S1 pupils will study French and German in S1.
 This reflects our Cluster 1+2 language planning from P1 upwards.

 Mandarin is also an option in S1 and this is studied as the S1 language if chosen.
 All pupils will also experience Literacy, Numeracy and Health & Wellbeing outcomes in subjects across the curriculum.

-In S2 to allow personalisation and choice pupils choose an extra option from Expressive and Technical curricular areas e.g. Art, Business, Computing, Design & Engineering, Drama, Food Manufacture, Media Studies, Music and the PE Young Sports Leader Award.
 At the end of S2, all pupils will have the opportunity to personalise their curriculum for S3 through a personalisation and choice process which will be organised in school with pupils, pupil support leaders and parents included in the entire process (including a Parent Information Evening at the outset).
 This will provide pupils with an opportunity to prepare for the Senior School Curriculum (S4 - S6) in which National Examinations will be taken in the subjects chosen in the S3 course.